Measuring a hate speech spectrum with faceted Rasch item response theory and perspective-aware, explainable-by-design deep learning: Data

-We sourced our comments from three major social media platforms: YouTube, Twitter, and Reddit.
-We chose these platforms for their popularity, as respectively, they are used by 73\%, 22\%, and 11\% of U.S. adults \parencite{pew2019socialmedia}.
-Prior work on hate speech has often focused on a single platform, commonly Twitter, but our goal was to study hate speech in a variety of settings and to ultimately build an algorithmic model to accurately measure hate speech across multiple platforms \parencite{fortuna2018survey}.
-We used public APIs to download recent comments posted to each site.
-Comments were considered eligible for labeling if they were written primarily in English and were not too short ($<$ 4 characters) or too long ($>$ 600 characters) after removing URLs, phone numbers and contiguous whitespace.
-Our comment collection took place between March and August 2019.
+Social media comments were collected from three popular platforms: YouTube, Reddit, and Twitter.
+We chose these platforms for their popularity, as respectively, they are used by 73\%, 22\%, and 11\% of U.S. adults \citep{pew2019socialmedia}.
+Prior work on hate speech has often focused on a single platform, commonly Twitter, but our goal was to study hate speech in a variety of settings and to ultimately develop a model to measure hate speech without reliance on platform-specific language patterns \citep{fortuna2018survey}.

-On Reddit we collected all comments from the real-time stream of the subreddit "/r/all".
-For Twitter, we collected tweets from Twitter's streaming API, which is a random sample of all tweets on Twitter.
-YouTube required additional consideration because one must first select videos and then download comments associated with the selected videos.
-We searched for videos within proximity of the top 300 most populated U.S. cities in order to focus on videos originating in the U.S. and most likely to contain English comments with U.S.-based authors.
-From those videos we then downloaded all comments and responses.